SciProgCentre/visionforge/docs/solids.md

 VisionForge is not tied to any single renderer.
 Right now the primary target is the Browser rendering with [Three.js library](https://threejs.org/).
 The Three.js supports different renderers including WebGL with hardware support and virtual reality.

 The bindings for three-js was implemented in kotlin-js based on a [work by Lars Ivar Hatledal](https://github.com/markaren/three-kt-wrapper).
-The wrapper allows seamless integration with a lot of different library APIs incliding custom cameras and CSG.
+The wrapper allows seamless integration with a lot of different library APIs including custom cameras and CSG.